-Diamond indicator mineral studies in the search for kimberlites were first conducted in the region by the AGS in 1993 (Fenton et al, 1994; Dufresne et al., 1996).
-This initial survey and all of the early reconnaissance work prior to the discovery of the Buffalo Head Hills kimberlites are reviewed in Dufresne et al. (1996).
-The Buffalo Head Hills area yielded a few diamond indicator minerals within the "Wabasca River Trend", which was defined as a northerly belt of sites vielding anomalous diamond indicator minerals centered around the Wabasca and Loon rivers in the vicinity of Red Earth Creek and the Liege and Legend properties (Dufresne et al., 1996).
-The first indication that the region may host diamondiferous kimberlites came from sampling conducted by the AGS during September 1995, when a single till sample from a road cut in close proximity to the BHHJV's K4 Kimberlite yielded 152 possible pyrope garnets (Fenton and Pawlowicz, 1997).
-A number of surveys have been conducted in the region since then (Fenton and Pawlowicz, 1998a,b; Pawlowicz et al., 1998a,b; Pawlowicz and Fenton, 2001), with varying degrees of success since the initial 1993 survey.
-A recent multidisciplinary study included the collection of 338 samples in the Peerless Lake, Peace River, Bison Lake and Wadlin Lake Map areas (NTS 84B, 84C, 84F and 84G) by Eccles et al. (2001) and by Friske et al. (2003).
-These surveys have resulted in the discovery of a number of diamond indicator mineral anomalies that potentially indicate the presence of a number of undiscovered kimberlites in the region.
+Diamond indicator mineral studies in the search for kimberlites were first conducted in the region by the GSC in 1992 and AGS in 1993 (Fenton et al., 1994; Dufresne et al., 1996).
+These initial surveys and all of the early reconnaissance work prior to the discovery of the Buffalo Head Hills kimberlites are reviewed in Dufresne et al. (1996).
+The Piche Lake region has yielded a few diamond indicator minerals within the "Vermillion Trend", which was defined as a northerly belt of sites yielding anomalous diamond indicator minerals centered around the town of Vermillion (Dufresne et al., 1996).
+However, in general there is a lack of diamond indicator mineral anomalies in the Piche Lake region that is really a function of a lack of sampling rather than poor results.